shaurya481/SWC_Teams_frontend/README.md

 ## This project uses some external dependencies

-After for go to project directory and run
+After forking this repo, go to project directory and run
 ### `npm install`

 ## Available Scripts